 To start attaching any file or collection of files to an email and clicking Send is not a big deal.
 Yes, you can physically attach any files you want to but that doesn’t mean you should.
 You could reformat your hard drive and erase all your files too, but you don’t do that do you?

 What if your contact has their email sent to their cellphone?
 Would those files eat up their data allowance?
 What if their inbox has limitations (file or quota) and you cause subsequent emails to bounce.
 Not a way to make a good impression.

 When nurturing new business partnerships we want to show the epitome of business courtesy.
 In the beginning, each side is feeling out the other to determine if this is the person/company they want to do business with.
 To begin flooding new contacts with multi-format or multiple large file size attachments, can be a negative signal that you are not tech savvy.
 Especially to those who’ve not specifically asked for your files.

-Not all files are meant to go through the e-mail pipeline.
+Not all files are meant to go through the email pipeline.
 High resolution photos, PowerPoint and Excel files come to mind.
+Or even a multitude of files sent at once can add up fast.
 And what if the other side doesn’t have PowerPoint or is on a Mac?
-You would know this if you asked first.

-Building business relationships is about courtesy and respecting others time.
-I receive on average of 10 highly formatted resumes, Power Point presentations, Excel spreadsheets and RFQs every day of the week.
-No where on any of my sites do I even hint that I’m hiring.
+It is not uncommon for me to receive highly formatted files, Power Point presentations, Excel spreadsheets and RFQs that I didn’t ask for.
+I even receive resumes — no where on any of my sites do I even hint that I’m hiring.
 I’m not — I’m a one woman show!

-I am clear about my time constraints and how I work on my site that was either not read or just ignored.
+I am clear about my processes on my site that was either not read or just ignored.
 Blindly sending these type of attachments — without any personal comments directed specifically to me or my services, does not encourage me to consider these projects.
 Actually it is a big fat red flag.
+Delete!

 Ask first!
-That’s all you have to do to be viewed as a business onliner who gets it, wants to get it and thinks of others besides themselves.
-That’s called tech savvy!
+That’s all you have to do to be viewed as a business onliner who gets it and thinks of others besides themselves.
+That’s called a tech savvy professional!